JamesTang2905/VRGroupCoursework/README.md

 Andrius Maciulis, Beth Quin, Czar Echavez, Daniel Hanna, George Cazacu, James Tang

+Check out the releases sections at the top if you wish to play this world (If you don't have Unity installed)

 (However we are unable to show the final commit since that commit exceeds the GitHub limit of 100MB)